-The monthly dose is taken at the start of treatment (Day 1) and then every 28 days for 12 months.
-The daily dose is taken every day for 12 months.
-It must be completed within 18 months or less.
+The monthly dose is taken at the start of treatment (Day 1) and every 28 days.
+The daily dose is taken every day.
+Treatment must be completed within, at most, 9 months for PB, and 18 months for MB patients.